enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-18_lazy-strict-eval.typ

 One opportunity for parallelism in the lazy evaluation algorithm is in phase 1: when entering through a main port, _spawn two threads to continue walking through both auxiliary ports_.
 Detecting contention here is much more nuanced, as two walks can end up at the same redex such as in @example-walk.
-It is beyond the scope of this post to discuss potential parallel lazy implementation, as we're looking to focus more on the semantic differences between strict and lazy evaluation strategies.
+It is beyond the scope of this post to discuss potential parallel lazy implementations, as we're looking to focus more on the semantic differences between strict and lazy evaluation strategies.

 However, it is important to note that *the upper bound on the amount of parallelism (number of concurrent threads) is